mauricechiodo/eim-case-studies/course/algorithms/hart/index.md

 # HART
 $\newcommand{\F}[1]{^{[\text{F}#1]}}$$\newcommand{\C}[2]{^{[#1\text{, p.#2}]}}$$\newcommand{\c}[1]{^{[#1]}}$$\newcommand{\Ci}[2]{^{[#1\text{, #2}]}}$

-HART is an algorithm employed by the Durham constabulary as part of the *Checkpoint* program.
-It categorises, by the method of *random forests*, a suspect into three categories, which are *High-Risk*, *Medium-Risk* and *Low Risk*.$\Ci{1}{Section 6.1, p.15}$ These correspond to the severity of crime predicted to be committed over the next 24 months, respectively a serious offence, a non-serious offence and no offence.
+HART is an algorithm employed by the Durham constabulary as part of their Checkpoint program.
+It categorises, by the method of *random forests*, a suspect into three categories, which are *High-Risk*, *Medium-Risk* and *Low-Risk*.$\Ci{1}{Section 6.1, p.15}$ These correspond to the severity of crime predicted to be committed over the next 24 months, respectively a serious offence, a non-serious offence and no offence.
 Only those categorised as medium-risk by HART may use the Checkpoint program.$\c{2}$

 ## The Model

-HART is an machine-learning algorithm that was trained, as all are, to minimize its total cost of errors, where different errors produced have different costs associated with them.
-False-positives, in which a reoffender is erroneously identified as low-risk, are given a high cost since they are the most dangerous error the algorithm can make, whereas false-negatives are given a lower cost.
-In this way, HART seeks to minimize the danger to community while trying to still truly apply the data correctly.$\C{3}{228}$ The costs associated with each of these were set by the people who designed HART, thus having to make an arbitrary choice with ethical consequence.
+HART is an machine-learning algorithm that was trained, as all are, to minimise its total cost of errors, where different errors produced have different costs associated with them.
+False positives, in which a reoffender is erroneously identified as low-risk, are given a high cost since they are the most dangerous error the algorithm can make, whereas false negatives are given a lower cost.
+In this way, HART seeks to minimise the danger to community while trying to still truly apply the data correctly.$\C{3}{228}$ The costs associated with each of these were set by the people who designed HART, thus having to make an arbitrary choice with ethical consequence.

-Urwin used an independent dataset of 14822 past cases from Durham in 2013 to validate the algorithms effectiveness.
+Urwin used an independent dataset of 14,822 past cases from Durham in 2013 to validate the algorithm's effectiveness.
 The results from HART were then compared to the actual, known results of the suspect's behaviour over the next 24 months.
 The accuracy for this sample was 62.8%, less than the estimated 68.5%.$\C{3}{229}$

 The model uses 34 predictors as inputs, including the suspect's truncated postcode and gender, to determine the output.$\Ci{1}{Appendix A, p.96-97}$ Most of these predictors (29) are directly related to the suspect's offending history.$\C{3}{228}$